-Based on this remedial alternative analysis and in consideration of the remedial activities conducted to data, it is concluded that the most cost-effective and technically feasible alternative to complete the remedial action is Alternative 3: Limited Soil Excavation/Off-Site Disposal of Volatile Organic Compounds (VOC)-impacted Soil with Natural Attenuation of Groundwater and Installation of Direct Contact Site Cap in limited areas in support of proposed redevelopment (likely greenspace and/or parking areas will be targeted).
-Proposed soil excavation areas under this alternative are presented on Figure 5.
-Under this alternative, regulatory case closure could likely be secured within a 1-year timeframe, and redevelopment potential would be maximized for the Site.
+Based on this remedial alternative analysis and in consideration of the remedial activities conducted to data, it is concluded that the most cost-effective and technically feasible alternative to complete the remedial action is Alternative 2: Limited Soil Excavation/Off-Site Disposal of VOC-impacted Soil with Natural Attenuation of Groundwater and Installation of Direct Contact Site Cap.
+Under this alternative, regulatory case closure could likely be secured within a 2-year timeframe, and redevelopment potential would be maximized for the Site.